-Do you feel like lots of stuff is coming up at the moment?
+Do you feel like lots of stuff is coming up at the moment and like your feelings are intensified?
 It may not be a coincidence.
-A lot of my awesome Mother Star clients report feeling out of sorts like they get stuck in their head and like things can just spiral downwards around this time of the month.
+A lot of my clients report feeling out of sorts like they get stuck in their head and like things can just spiral downwards around this time of the month.
 This can show up as:

 - A full head or headache that pain killers don’t seem to budge

 Feeling more emotional than usual – these can be extreme emotional changes – rage, anger, frustration, sadness that comes up in waves (like your inner werewolf has awoken!)

 - Less patience and tolerance with your partner and kids

 - Feeling down or just a bit flat and bleurgh

 - Struggling to switch off and sleep

 Since becoming a mum, something I’ve become massively aware of is how I feel over the course of the month.
 As women, we are attuned to a 28-day rhythm that is in sync with our hormonal cycle, unlike men who’s hormones tend to fluctuate over a 24 hr period.

 Something that has become really apparent to me now is how this pattern played out during the first couple of years of my motherhood experience.
 Everything felt so extreme, extreme love, exhaustion, overwhelm, joy, anxiety, worry, besotted-ness.
 It’s like every emotion was pushed to its limit and I didn’t have the headspace to correlate a pattern or rhythm to my symptoms at the time.
 It just felt like someone had tipped out one of those 1000 piece jigsaws and I needed to figure it out.